 The overall drainage report procedure, future maintenance processes and grant eligibility were generally reviewed with the owners.
-They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources & Forestry (M.N.R.F.), Ministry of Environment, Conservation & Parks (M.E.C.P.) and the Essex Region Conservation Authority (E.R.C.A.).
-We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that a corrugated steel pipe might be employed similar to the bridges a short distance upstream and downstream.
+They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources and Forestry (M.N.R.F.), the Ministry of Environment, Conservation and Parks (M.E.C.P.), and the Essex Region Conservation Authority (E.R.C.A.).
+We further discussed bridge maintenance, sizing, and material of the proposed bridge, noting that aluminized corrugated steel pipe is typically the most cost effective.